zksecurity/RFCs/source/starknet/fri.md

 Finally, when all FRI queries have been generated, they are sorted in ascending order.

-<aside class="note">This gives you a value that is related to the path to query in a [Merkle tree commitment](#commitments), and can be used to derive the actual evaluation point at which the polynomial is evaluated.
+<aside class="note">This gives you a value that is related to the path to query in a <a href="#commitments">Merkle tree commitment</a>, and can be used to derive the actual evaluation point at which the polynomial is evaluated.
 Commitments should reveal not just one evaluation, but correlated evaluations in order to help the protocol move forward.
 For example, if a query is generated for the evaluation point $v$, then the commitment will reveal the evaluation of a polynomial at $v$ but also at $-v$ and potentially more points (depending on the number of layers skipped).</aside>

 TODO: include how we provide the `y_value` and how we verify the first layer's evaluations still